 2. If I requested to live on campus, will I receive my residence hall assignment and the name of my roommate(s) before I get to Orientation?

 Yes.
-Residence Life completes the residence hall room/roommate assignment process in early July.
-You will receive your assignment, the names of your roommates, and their contact information mid July on the portal.
+Residence Life completes the residence hall room/roommate assignment process in July.
+You will receive your assignment, the names of your roommates, and their contact information on the MyCLU portal by August 1st.
 You can access this information by going to www.callutheran.edu/myclu.
 Once you log in, housing information is posted on the home page.
 If you have any questions regarding your housing assignment, contact Residence Life at Office at (805) 493-3220.
 We recommend that you contact your roommates before you arrive to introduce yourself and to talk about who is bringing what.

 3. Where can I find an on-campus job?

 You can go directly to the Student Employment website for on campus jobs.
 You may apply to these jobs over the summer before school starts or throughout the school year.
 Do not forget to bring your Social Security Card (original) with you to campus.
 You will need this to process your paper work to get a job.